 Events and experiences are a unique type of offering that can be either the primary focus of a business, such as for a restaurant or theatre troop, or just one component of its offering, like an annual industry conference or retreat organized by an industry thought leader.

-Live experiences may be delivered in person or virtually, but the distinction, as compared to live trainings and webinars, is that the value here comes from being live and the focus is on the experience, first and foremost.
+Live experiences are variously delivered in person or virtually, but the distinction, as compared to live trainings and webinars, is that the value here comes from being live and the focus is on the experience, first and foremost.

-To execute the Product-Development Strategy, there are two things you need to have in place to be successful: productization and product ecosystem.
+To execute the product development strategy, two things need to be in place for success: productization and product ecosystem.

 Productization is important because it turns your services into something that feels more tangible to customers, even if they can’t physically touch them.
 And product ecosystem is important because it holds together a set of related products in a strategic balance that allows you to bring prospects in, turn them into clients, and then grow your relationship with them.